Cross-resistance by drug class

 Capsid inhibitors

 Capsid inhibitors work at several stages of the HIV lifecycle.
-Currently lenacapavir is the only capsid inhibitor.
+Currently lenacapavir is the only capsid inhibitor approved as a treatment.
 This drug is being used at all stages of infection, including with extensive drug resistance.
 It will not be cross resistant to any other HIV drug.

-Although lenacapavir is not yet approved, it is already available in the UK on a named patient basis.
-This is only for people with extensive drug resistance.
+Lenacapavir is only approved for people with extensive drug resistance.
 It is given as an injection every 6 months.

 Maturation inhibitors

 This is a class that works at the late stages of the HIV lifecycle.
-Although drugs in this class are still at a research stage, GSK 232 in already in phase 3 studies.
+Drugs in this class are only at a research stage.
 These drugs will not be cross resistance to other types of HIV drugs.

 Links to more information